pmonks/gravity/README.md

   3. `objs` - the sequence of objects to use in the simulation

-The window runs independently of the calling thread, and terminates when the window is closed via OS mechanisms, or when any key is pressed when the window has focus.
+The window runs independently of the calling thread, and terminates when the window is closed via OS mechanisms, or when the 'q' key is pressed while the window has focus.

-Note that in theory this means you can have multiple simulation windows open concurrently, though this hasn't been tested.
-YMMV!
+Note that this also means you can have any number of independent simulation windows open concurrently.

 ### init.clj